balderdashy/sails-docs/controllers.md

 `/:controller/update/:id`
 `/:controller/destroy/:id`

-To turn off the CRUD routes, simply set the 'shortcuts' flag to false in `config/controllers.js`,
+To turn off the CRUD routes, simply set the &lsquo;shortcuts&rsquo; flag to false in `config/controllers.js`,
-and to turn off REST routes, simply set the 'rest' flag to false in `config/conttrollers.js`
+and to turn off REST routes, simply set the &lsquo;rest&rsquo; flag to false in `config/conttrollers.js`

 ## The Request Object